-The Lulubird Project is a collective dedicated to questioning norms, rules, and conventions via thought-provoking theatrical art that is imaginative, inventive, and (like life) slightly absurd.
+The Lulubird Project is a collective dedicated to questioning norms, rules, and conventions via thought-provoking theatrical art that is imaginative, inventive, and (like life) often absurd.

 Shorts Before the Show Each evening of THE MRS. WHEATLAND PAGEANT opened with a “Short Before The Show,” featuring a 10-15 minute reading from a new work by a local playwright.
 A different playwright was featured each night.
 Participating playwrights included John Ashton, Jessica Austgen, Frank Oteri, Colette Mazunik, Leslie Lewis, Rebecca Gorman O’Neill, Rhea Amos, Nina Miller, Ellen K. Graham and Tami Canaday.